Can Large Language Models Infer Causation from Correlation?: Introduction

-Based on our \ourdata dataset with 400K samples, we investigate two main research questions: (1) How well do existing LLMs perform on this task?
+Based on our \ourdata dataset with 200K samples, we investigate two main research questions: (1) How well do existing LLMs perform on this task?
 (2) Can existing LLMs be re-trained or re-purposed on this task and obtain robust causal inference skills?
-Through extensive experiments, we show empirically that none of the seventeen existing LLMs we investigate perform well on this pure causal inference task.
+Through extensive experiments, we show empirically that none of the 17 existing LLMs we investigate perform well on this pure causal inference task.
 We also show that although LLMs can demonstrate better performance after being finetuned on the data, the causal inference skills attained by them are not robust.
-In summary, our contributions are as follows: \begin{enumerate} \item We propose the novel task of \ourdata, to probe an aspect of LLMs reasoning ability, \textit{pure causal inference}; \item We compose a dataset of over 400K samples, using insights from causal discovery; \item We evaluate the performance of seventeen LLMs on our dataset, finding that all of them perform poorly, close to the random baseline. \item We further explored whether LLMs can learn the skill through finetuning, and find that but LLMs fail to robustly manage the skill with out-of-distribution perturbations, and suggest future work to explore more ways to enhance the pure causal inference skill in LLMs. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} [topsep=0px,itemsep=0.5px] \item We propose the novel task of \ourdata, to probe an aspect of LLM's reasoning ability, \textit{pure causal inference}; \item We compose a dataset of over 200K samples, using insights from causal discovery; \item We evaluate the performance of 17 LLMs on our dataset, finding that all of them perform poorly, close to the random baseline; \item We further explored whether LLMs can learn the skill through finetuning, and find that LLMs fail to robustly acquire this skill in out-of-distribution settings.
+Finally, we suggest future work to explore more ways to enhance the pure causal inference skill in LLMs. \end{enumerate}